Pupil Report Pages

 - Printing and exporting data from the pupil pages

-By default the Profile tab is displayed.
-This contains school census information: UPN, Date of Birth, class, key characteristics, date started, and colour coded attendance*.
+The Profile tab contains school census information: UPN, Date of Birth, class, key characteristics, date started, and colour coded attendance.

-Below the main pupil information is a list of Interventions/Groups (if applicable).
-These are bespoke, school-defined groups that can be set up in Enter Data > Interventions/Groups.
-Alternatively you can assign a pupil into a group by clicking on the +Add Group button here on the Profile tab.
+On the right is a list of Pupil Groups (if applicable).
+These are bespoke, school-defined groups that can be managed using the Pupil Groups tool, or you can assign a pupil into a group by clicking on the +Add Group button here on the Profile tab.

 The next tab covers Assessments.
 By default, all assessments for all subjects made in the current year are shown.

-You view data relating to other years by clicking on the year dropdown.
-The following screenshot shows year 3 assessment data for this year 4 pupil.
+You view data relating to other years by clicking on the year menu and choosing the year you want.

 The Options button allows you to select what data is shown on the pupil page, including progress metrics for the year and key stage.
 It also allows you to group assessments by subject (the default) or by name.
 The latter would group all the standardised test data together, for example.